-All other shops are now closed until further notice.
+All non-essential shops are closed until further notice.

 Our Advice for Gurdwaras

-All Gurdwaras and all other places of worship in the UK are now closed to public services.
+All Gurdwaras and all other places of worship in the UK are still closed to public services.

 Live streaming of Gurdwara services without an audience is allowed.

-Gurdwaras and organisations are encouraged to consider what contingencies they have to continue operating as normal.
+Gurdwaras and organisations should consider what contingencies they have to continue operating.